hashicorp-education/learn-vault-openldap-ssh/README.md

     Success!
 Data written to: ldap/rotate-root
     ```

-1. Now create a static role to manage the _learner_ user's credentials and while you are at it, you can define an automatic rotation period of 24 hours for example as well.
+1. Now create a static role to manage the _learner_ user credentials and while you are at it, you can define an automatic rotation period of 24 hours for example as well.

     ```shell
     vault write ldap/static-role/learner \